abmaxi/metacraftersAssignment/ethProofBeginner/READme.md

 # To Begin

-visit the remix a browser based editor
+visit remix, a browser based editor

 create a folder and file under contract